 Randolph led the BSCP for ten years, ultimately receiving recognition from the Pullman Company in 1935 as well as nearly two million dollars in increased wages, a shorter work week, and overtime pay.
 He continued his struggles for economic equality during the 1930s by serving as president of the National Negro Congress, an organization created to pressure President Franklin Delano Roosevelt (FDR) to institute policies designed to treat African Americans fairly in the workplace and to protect their civil rights.
 Randolph resigned in 1939, concerned over the increasing presence and influence of Communists in the organization.

-As WWII loomed, Randolph’s concerns shifted to segregation in the military and the exclusion of black workers from defense industries and war production employment.
+As World War II loomed, Randolph’s concerns shifted to segregation in the military and the exclusion of black workers from defense industries and war production employment.
 After the collective lobbying efforts of Randolph, the National Association for the Advancement of Colored People (NAACP) and the Urban League failed to sway FDR to end segregation in the military and defense industries, Randolph initiated the March on Washington Movement.
 Arguing that, “There must be no dual standards of justice, no dual rights, privileges, duties or responsibilities of citizenship.
 No dual forms of freedom,” he called for thousands of blacks to assemble at the Lincoln Memorial in Washington, D.C. on July 1, 1941 to demand FDR take action.
 When Randolph refused to call off the march, FDR issued Executive Order 8802 banning discrimination in defense industries and created the FEPC for the duration of World War II.
 By 1943 labor shortages and the FEPC led to a dramatic increase in African American employment.
 This newfound access to defense industry employment, in turn, facilitated the mass migration of more than 5.5 million African Americans to defense centers located in northern and western cities.